LeHaine/kt-ldtk-api/README.md

-# gdx-ldtk-api
+# THIS IS CURRENTLY IN DEVELOPMENT AND SHOULD NOT BE USED YET

-# THIS IS CURRENT IN DEVELOPMENT AND SHOULD NOT BE USED YET
+# About

 This is a Kotlin and Java API to load **LDtk project json** files and render them in LibGDX.